wttech/AEM-Rules-for-SonarQube/README.md

 - **AEM-19** Implicit search strategy used in Sling Query
   - `SearchStrategy` can have negative performance impact if mismatched.
   Therefore developer should always make informed decision and define strategy explicitly.

-- **HTL-3** Use Explicit Names in Loops
-  - HTL provides implicit variables in `data-sly-list` and `data-sly-repeat` blocks.
-  Try to avoid them and use explicit names clarifying the role of the objects instead.

 ## Possible bugs